 And what about these Spaghetti alla Carbonara?
 They are wrong on every possible level!

-First: let’s hope that this picture comes from a photoshoot and not from a restaurant table.
+First: let’s hope that this picture comes from a photo shoot and not from a restaurant table.
 Everything seems so fake, the guanciale looks raw.
 Now that you make me think about it, that doesn’t really look like guanciale at all, but some kind of simple ham.
 Then, the Parmigiano just lays there.
 Every Italian knows that the secret of carbonara is mixing, not just placing the ingredients one over the other.
 Otherwise, you won’t have a true Carbonara…

 How to cook pasta the right way?

 And finally: this is how a plate of genuine Italian spaghetti looks like!
 Notice how the pasta and tomato sauce are mixed together.
 The spaghetti has absorbed the sauce and looks like it has been flavored from the inside.
 The pasta is not sparkling white or yellow – a color we associate with hospital food – but has a healthy and yummy reddish look!
-A sign that the pasta has really “taken” its sauce, as we Italian say.
+A sign that the pasta has really “taken” its sauce, as we Italians say.

-After having been dished, the spaghetti has been generously covered with freshly grated parmesan cheese.
+After having been dished, the spaghetti has been generously covered with freshly grated Parmesan cheese.
 Notice how the cheese is melting: the pasta is hot, as it should be.
 Now, this is a plate of pasta you really want to call all’Italiana!
 So how to cook pasta di Semola di Grano Duro?